devicons/devicon/.github/PULL_REQUEST_TEMPLATE/new_icon.md

 Refer to the [`CONTRIBUTING.md`](https://github.com/devicons/devicon/blob/develop/CONTRIBUTING.md#contributing-to-devicon) for more details.

-**Link to the official page to prove your SVG is correct and up to date** *Link goes here*
+**Link to the official page to prove your SVG is correct and up to date.**
+*Link goes here*